 Natural pearls are formed when some irritant, usually a tiny organism, makes its way into the shell of a mollusk as an oyster or mussel.
 To protect itself from the invader, the mollusk will start to coat the invading organism with what is known as nacre or mother of pearl; this is the same material that lines the inner layer of a mother of pearl shell.

-The mollusk or oyster will continue to coat the invading organism until a shiny pearl is formed.
-As this is a natural process finding a natural round pearl can be challenging to find.
+The mollusk or oyster coats the invading organism until a shiny pearl is formed.
+Finding a natural round pearl can be challenging as this is a natural process.

 How Cultured Pearls Are Formed

-The oyster or mussel will start the same process as the natural pearl and use the nacre or mother of pearl to cover the irritant.
+The oyster or mussel will start the same process as the natural pearl, using the nacre or mother of pearl to cover the irritant.

-As a natural pearl is so rare and hard to find, most of the pearls on the market are cultured pearls.
-To know if a pearl is cultured or natural, the pearl is X-rayed to see inside the pearl and tell how the pearl was formed.
+As a natural pearl is so rare and hard to find, most of the pearls on the market are cultured.
+To know if a pearl is cultured or natural, it is X-rayed to see it inside and tell how it was formed.

 The color of the pearl can depend on the type of mollusk used.
-For example, the famous black Tahitian pearls are black because they used mostly black Pinctada margaritifera oyster; pearl’s colors can vary according to the culturing process and mollusk or oyster used.
+For example, the famous black Tahitian pearls are black because they used mostly black Pinctada margaritifera oysters; the pearl’s colors can vary according to the culturing process and mollusk or oyster used.

 How Mother Of Pearl Is Formed